F1248/OpenCore-Legacy-Patcher/docs/TROUBLESHOOTING.md

 Reminder that once this is done, you'll need to select OpenCore in the Boot Picker again for your hardware to remember this entry and auto boot from then on.

-## Infinite Recovery OS Booting
+## Infinite recoveryOS Booting

 With OpenCore Legacy Patcher, we rely on Apple Secure Boot to ensure OS updates work correctly and reliably with Big Sur.
 However this installs NVRAM variables that will confuse your Mac if not running with OpenCore.
 To resolve this, simply uninstall OpenCore and [reset NVRAM](https://support.apple.com/en-mide/HT201255).

-* Note: Machines with modified root volumes will also result in an infinite recovery loop until integrity is restored.
+* Note: Machines with modified root volumes will also result in an infinite recoveryOS loop until integrity is restored.

 ## Stuck on boot after root patching

-Boot into recovery by pressing space when your disk is selected on the OCLP Boot Picker (if you have it hidden, hold ESC while starting up)
+Boot into recoveryOS by pressing space when your disk is selected on the OCLP Boot Picker (if you have it hidden, hold ESC while starting up)

 * **Note:** If your disk name is something other than "Macintosh HD", make sure to change the path accordingly.
 You can figure out your disk name by typing `ls /Volumes`.